Nvidia shares slump as Trump tightens export controls

 “The semiconductor industry especially faces uncertainty as companies gauge the impact of these tariffs on their operations and supply chains.”

-“This has significant implications for Nvidia and other semiconductor companies that rely heavily on TSMC for chip production,” says Akoner.
-“Around 90% of the world’s most advanced semiconductors, including mobile processors, AI GPUs, and high-performance computing chips, are manufactured in Taiwan by Taiwan Semiconductor Manufacturing Co (TSMC).”
+“Around 90% of the world’s most advanced semiconductors, including mobile processors, AI GPUs, and high-performance computing chips, are manufactured in Taiwan by Taiwan Semiconductor Manufacturing Co (TSMC),” says Akoner.
+As such, she says any potential industry tariffs have “significant implications for Nvidia”.

 The stated objective of tariffs in general is to encourage manufacturers to base production in the US.
 With semiconductors holding such strategic significance in the era of AI, there are few companies that the US government would like to onshore its operations as much as Nvidia.

-However, the chances of Nvidia relocating its entire operation into the US in quick time are slim, especially given its reliance on TSMC.
+However, the chances of Nvidia relocating its entire operation to the US in quick time are slim, especially given its reliance on TSMC.

 TSMC has itself been making efforts to shift operations from its eponymous homeland to the US, having announced $100 billion of investment into three new production facilities (fabs) in the US, on top of its ongoing Phoenix, Arizona operation.